DMOJ/docs/docs/site/installation.md

 !!! note
     Leave debug mode on for now; we'll disable it later after we've verified that the site works.

-    Generally, it's recommended that you add your settings in `dmoj/local_settings.py` rather than modifying `dmoj/settings.py` directly. `settings.py` will automatically read `local_settings.py` load it, so write your configuration there.
+    Generally, it's recommended that you add your settings in `dmoj/local_settings.py` rather than modifying `dmoj/settings.py` directly. `settings.py` will automatically read `local_settings.py` and load it, so write your configuration there.

 Now, you should verify that everything is going according to plan.